dirigible-io/dirigible-io.github.io/docs-api/docs/http/rs.md

 Property     | Description | Returns
 ------------ | ----------- | --------
-**execute(oRequest?, oResponse?)**   | processes HTTP requests, to match path, method and constraints to resource mappings and invoke callback handler functions accordingly and generate response.  | *---*
+**execute(request?, response?)**   | processes HTTP requests, to match path, method and constraints to resource mappings and invoke callback handler functions accordingly and generate response.  | *---*
 **mappings()**   | Returns the mappings configured for this controller instance.  | *ResourceMapppngs*